 - Have at least five years of full-time relevant experience in peace or development work

 - Have a strong commitment to cross-cultural understanding and peace as shown through professional and academic achievements and personal or community service

 - Be able to explain how their plan to promote peace aligns with Rotary’s mission

 - Candidates for Makerere University: Either be from Africa, have worked in Africa, or work with African communities or initiatives outside the continent.

-Candidates must have at least three years between the completion of their most recent academic degree program (undergraduate or graduate degree) and their intended start date for the fellowship.
+Candidates must have a gap of at least three years between the completion of their most recent academic degree program (undergraduate or graduate degree) and their intended start date for the fellowship.
 Candidates currently enrolled in an undergraduate or graduate program are not eligible to apply.

 Rotary Peace Fellows who have completed the master’s degree program, or a Global Grant Scholarship, must wait three years between the end date of that program and their intended start date for the fellowship.

-You are not eligible if you are an active Rotary member, employee of a Rotary club, Rotary International, or other Rotary entity.
+You are not eligible if you are an active Rotary member or an employee of a Rotary club, Rotary International, or other Rotary entity.